YilmazBatal/YilmazBatal/README.md

 # Yo, Yılmaz here👋

-## Developing Mobile Games and interested in music and economics.
+## Developing Mobile Games and interested in music and trading stocks.

 ### Currently Working On [HABBITTY].